Eric Dier: Senior

 On 5 November 2015, Dier was selected for the first time to the England senior team by manager Roy Hodgson ahead of friendlies against Spain and France.
 He made his debut eight days later against the former at Alicante's Estadio José Rico Pérez as a 63rd-minute substitute alongside his Tottenham teammate Dele Alli in a 2–0 loss.
 Dier made his first start on 17 November against France, a 2–0 win at Wembley.
 On 26 March 2016, he scored his first international goal, heading Jordan Henderson's corner for the winner in a 3–2 victory against Germany in Berlin.

 Dier was chosen for UEFA Euro 2016 in France.
 In England's opening match against Russia at the Stade Vélodrome, he opened the scoring in the 1–1 draw through a direct free-kick.

 On 10 November 2017, Dier captained the England team for the first time in a friendly match against Germany at Wembley that ended in a goalless draw.

 He was named in the 23-man England national team squad for the 2018 FIFA World Cup, and captained the squad in the final group stage match against Belgium.
 Dier scored the decisive penalty in the second round match against Colombia, giving England its first ever World Cup shootout victory and first competitive shootout victory since Euro 1996.

 In September 2022, Dier received his first England call-up in 18 months for the UEFA Nations League matches against Italy and Germany.
 He started in the 1–0 defeat to Italy at the San Siro.
+A month later, he was included in the 26-man squad for the 2022 FIFA World Cup in Qatar.
+He made two substitute appearances at the tournament, in the group stage defeat of Iran and the Round of 16 defeat of Senegal, his last time playing for his country.
+He was an unused substitute for England's victories over Italy and Ukraine in the UEFA Euro 2024 qualifying rounds and was not included in the tournament squad.